Make better, data-driven decisions by adding WooCommerce analytics to your ecommerce site.

 With Google Analytics turned on, Google will automatically start Checkout Behavior Analysis.

-Checkout Behavior Analysis is essential piece of Google Analytics for WooCommerce.
+Checkout Behavior Analysis is essential piece of Google Analytics for WooCommerce analytics.
 This feature enables you to visualize how people flow through your site so that you can identify areas for improvement in your purchase process.

 Sales Conversion Rate (CVR)